 I always use Skyscanner to find the best ticket prices.

-2. Transport from the airport of Sao Miguel to the hotel in Ponta Delgada
+Transport from Sao Miguel airport to Ponta Delgada city center

-There are plenty of rental companies on Sao Miguel, but I was happy with the service of Auto Ramalhense.
-They brought the scooter to our hotel, returned two days later to exchange the scooter for the Smart and picked up the Smart at the end of our last day on the island.
+There are plenty of rental companies on Sao Miguel, but I was very happy with the service of Auto Ramalhense.
+They brought the scooter to our hotel and returned two days later to pick up the scooter and drop of the Smart.
+They also came by to pick up the car at the end of the day.
+Altogether the rental process was very easy!